skkrishnamohan/100-days-of-devops-kodekloud/README.md

 **Task:**
 Create a user named `mark` on App Server 2 in the Stratos Datacenter.
 This user should not have a home directory, as per the tool's requirements.

+---

+## Day 05a: Install and Permanently Disable SELinux

+Following a security audit, the xFusionCorp Industries security team has opted to enhance application and server security with SELinux.
+To initiate testing, the following requirements have been established for App Server 1 in the Stratos Datacenter.

+**Task:**
+- Install the required SELinux packages.
+- Permanently disable SELinux for the time being; it will be re-enabled after necessary configuration changes.
+- No need to reboot the server, as a scheduled maintenance reboot is already planned for tonight.
+- Disregard the current status of SELinux via the command line; the final status after the reboot should be